pulibrary/pulibrary.github.io/_posts/moving-rails-apps-off-webpacker.md

 experience.
 It is straightforward to run `bin/vite dev` and have autoreloading if you don't want to refresh your browser to see changes.

-On DACS, we have made some small changes to Orangelight's javascript since moving to vite, and haven't noticed much difference from our previous experience with webpacker.
+On DACS, we have made some small changes to Orangelight's javascript since moving to Vite, and haven't noticed much difference from our previous experience with webpacker.

 ### Importmaps